-- 1 package (12 ounces or 2 cups) semisweet chocolate chips
+- 2 cups semisweet chocolate chips (one 12-ounce bag)

 - Optional: 1 to 2 cups chopped walnuts (or pecans)

-- Heat the oven to 375° F (190° C/Gas 5).
-Grease two baking sheets lightly or line them with parchment paper or silicone baking mats.
+Lightly grease baking sheets or line them with parchment paper or silicone baking mats.

-- Stir in the chocolate chips and chopped walnuts or pecans, if using.
+Add the chocolate chips and chopped walnuts or pecans, if using.
+Fold until well incorporated.

-- Bake the cookies in the preheated oven for 10 to 12 minutes, or until browned.
+Bake the cookies in the preheated oven for 10 to 12 minutes, or until they are set and lightly browned.

-- Remove the chocolate chip cookies to rack to cool.
+Remove the chocolate chip cookies to a rack to cool.

 Tips and Variations

-Vary the flavors by adding different types of morsels.
-Try them with milk chocolate chips, a combination of peanut butter or butterscotch and chocolate chips, or add some toffee chips for extra crunch.
+Vary the flavors by adding different types of morsels or chips.
+Try them with milk chocolate chips, a combination of peanut butter or butterscotch and chocolate chips, or add some toffee or brickle chips for extra crunch.

 Make-Ahead Tip: Mix the cookie dough up a day in advance, cover the bowl, and refrigerate it for an hour, overnight, or up to 24 hours.
 The long chilling time enhances the flavor and texture of the cookies, and they won't spread as much in the oven.